-Academic librarians (also known as subject librarians) work in higher education, further education and research institutes attached to academic institutions.
-They manage, organise, evaluate and disseminate information, providing support to members of an academic community including students, researchers and lecturing staff.
+Academic librarians work in higher education, further education and research institutes attached to academic institutions.
+They may also be known as subject librarians and they manage, organise, evaluate and disseminate information, providing support to members of an academic community including students, researchers and lecturing staff.

 A main role involves facilitating and supporting learning by teaching information retrieval skills to students and staff within classrooms or virtual learning environments.
 Academic librarians spend considerable time working with electronic resources, involving database management and web page development.
 The role is also very customer-focused.